shijc-sjtu/cofunc-artifact/README.md

 # CoFunc Artifact

-This is the artifact for the paper "Serverless Functions Made Confidential and Efficient with Split Containers".
+This repository contains the artifact of the paper "Serverless Functions Made Confidential and Efficient with Split Containers".

 The artifact includes the following components:
 * The source code of CoFunc system, including the CVM OS code (`cvm_os`), the shadow container code (`shadow_container`) and the patches for the host Linux/QEMU (`patches`).
 * The serverless functions utilized for the experiment (`testcases/testcases`).
 * The scripts for conducting the experiment (`scripts` and `testcases/tools`).

+Users of this artifact can evaluate the performance of serverless functions under different container runtimes, including split containers (CoFunc), CVM-based Kata Containers (Kata-CVM), and native lean containers (Native).

 ## Hardware dependencies